rominator1983/completeModInstallationManual/README.md

 I wrote this down for others who would like to use MOD but cannot find a description on what has to be done and how things should work with each other.
 Basically this describes the setup of my notebook that I use for my guitar effects for jamming and recording guitar tracks.

+Special thanks to @falkTX for making this all even remotely possible.

 # Disclaimer

 This is work in progress.
 Do not use until this notice has been removed.